From Concept to Commissioning: How Motecha Delivered a Smart Sorting Solution for ECSO

 Primary size reduction was handled by a Lindner shredder, which prepared the plastic input for downstream processing.

 “Projects like this are more than just technology deployments.
 They are the result of shared understanding, mutual trust, and precise execution.
-Only by working closely with both the client and the technology partners can we deliver solutions that don’t just work – they move the industry forward.” – Algimantas Ramaneckas, CEO at Motecha.
+Only by working closely with both the client and the technology partners can deliver solutions that don’t just work – they move the industry forward.” – Algimantas Ramaneckas, CEO at Motecha.

 Project Technical Summary